 The Green Party isn’t like any other political party.
 Our mission is to rescue grassroots democracy from the political spin that makes voters recoil.
 Our goal is to make sure the planet and our communities survive and thrive.

-Elizabeth May is the Leader of the Green Party of Canada and its first elected Member of Parliament, representing Saanich-Gulf Islands in southern Vancouver Island.
+Elizabeth May is the Green Party of Canada's first elected Member of Parliament, representing Saanich-Gulf Islands in southern Vancouver Island.
 Elizabeth is an environmentalist, writer, activist and lawyer, who has a long record as a dedicated advocate — for social justice, for the environment, for human rights, and for pragmatic economic solutions.

 Born in Connecticut, she moved to Nova Scotia with her family in 1973.
 Elizabeth grew up working in her family’s small business, a restaurant and gift shop on the Cabot Trail.
 She first became known in the Canadian media in the mid-1970s, through her leadership as a volunteer in the grassroots movement against proposed aerial insecticide spraying on forests near her home on Cape Breton Island, Nova Scotia.
 Her efforts helped prevent aerial insecticide spraying from ever occurring in Nova Scotia.